davidamdev/MVC-EzE-T/README.md

 1. #### Create a new project

-   - Run `dotnet new -o OnlyBoards.Core` in your previously opened command prompt.
+   - Run `dotnet new mvc -o OnlyBoards.Core` in your previously opened command prompt.

 2. #### Install dependencies